 The Nation would work with labor unions and workers’ rights groups to identify which organizations are currently engaged in political campaigning among workers.
 We would obtain video testimonials from workers talking about the effect that political campaigning in the workplace has on employees of big corporations based on their first-hand experience.

-5. Please provide a simple budget breakdown in a separate document.It’s
+5. Please provide a simple budget breakdown in a separate document clarifying what resources you will invest on reporting, production and impact.
+It’s OK to produce a 2-scenario budget (low-end and high-end).
+You may use the accompanying form or provide one of your own.

-Note: We don’t want you spending hours on a budget, but would like to know how/where you’re going to invest resources in reporting, production and impact.
-OKIf you’d like to provide a budget that includes options of what you can do based on a lower-end budget and higher-end budget, we would be happy to look that over.

 6. Please provide a quick snapshot of your audience: